FACT-Finder-Web-Components/documentation/markdown/en/ff-middleware.md

 ## Available Modules

-All modules can be registered through custom elements or through JavaScript.
-When using custom elements, as with `ff-middleware` and `ff-communication`, modules must be placed immediately inside the `ff-middelware` element or an error will occur.
+All modules can be registered through Web Components or through JavaScript.
+When using Web Components, as with `ff-middleware` and `ff-communication`, modules must be placed immediately inside the `ff-middelware` element or an error will occur.
 Again, this is to ensure correct registration with the application.

 There is currently one module available.
 More modules are expected to be added in future releases.